Guide

 Retaining and recording information

-4.1.1 Information relating to an employee’s appointment must be recorded on ESR or another relevant personnel management system in line with current data protection law.
+4.1.1 Information relating to an employee’s appointment must be recorded on the electronic staff record (ESR) or another relevant personnel management system in line with current data protection law.

 4.1.2 Any information gathered must be retained for the minimum periods outlined within the codes of practice for handling information in health and social care which can be found on the NHS England website